 The process of claiming asylum can be extremely grueling for immigrants, as they must submit to interviews with American officials in which they will be asked very detailed questions about their experiences.
 A Form I-589, Application for Asylum and for Withholding of Removal, typically needs to be filed as soon as possible in order to avoid possible removal or deportation.

 Attorneys for Asylum in Houston, TX

 If you are seeking asylum in Harris County, it is in your best interest to quickly retain legal counsel.
-The Gonzalez Law Group represents clients in Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
+The Gonzalez Law Group, PLLC represents clients in Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

 Our immigration lawyers in Houston can take all the necessary steps to help you avoid possible deportation and hopefully allow you to obtain legal status.
 You can have our attorneys provide a complete evaluation of your case when you call (832) 530-4070 to set up a free, confidential consultation.

 - Harris County Asylum Resources